Smiley32/windows-file-clipboard/README.md

 // paths should contains ['The\\First\\Path', 'Path\\To\\a.file'],
 // or the names of the files copied from the explorer

+windowsClipboard.emptyPaths()
+// To remove all paths from the clipboard
 ```

 ## Contribute

-I'm not an expert in Windows, nor C++ nor NodeJS, so please feel free to add issues, to imrove this module.
+I'm not an expert in Windows, nor C++ nor NodeJS, so please feel free to add issues, to improve this module.